-Turning away from God is sin, and it is because of sin that we lose faith.
-The stories in this lesson show how trusting in God always brings us closer to Him and to others.
-Next time, when life feels unfair or gets hard, instead of turning away from Christ, keep your heart, mind, and body turned towards him.
-This is how we avoid sin and prove our faith and trust in Him!
+The stories in this lesson shows how trusting

+in God always brings us closer to Him and to others.
+Next time when life feels unfair or gets hard, instead of turning away from Christ, keep your heart, mind, and body turned towards Him.
+We can avoid sin by trusting in Him!

-- Read Psalm 22 in the Orthodox Study Bible (Psalm 23 in other Bibles).
+- 1. Read Psalm 22 in the Orthodox Study Bible (Psalm 23 in other Bibles).
 How can thinking of God as our shepherd help us not be tempted by sin and evil? - 2.
 How can sin hurt not only us but also our friends, family, or neighbours? - 3.
 Write down the names of some people in your life and pray for them today.
-How will this help them in the way the friends of the paralytic man helped?
+Will this help them in the way the friends of the paralytic man helped?